Adaptive Linearly Constrained Minimum Variance Framework for Volumetric Active Noise Control: Introduction

 Acoustic noise presents a significant challenge across a wide range of environments, including industrial settings, transportation systems, consumer electronics, and communication devices.
 The dynamic nature of real-world acoustic environments necessitates the use of adaptive algorithms in active noise control (ANC) systems.
 Noise sources may vary over time, and the acoustic paths between sources, sensors, and actuators can change dynamically.
 Adaptive filters address these challenges by continuously updating their parameters to track such variations, thereby maintaining effective noise cancellation.
 The Filtered-x Least Mean Square (FxLMS) algorithm is widely used in adaptive feedforward ANC systems \cite{sigcont, survey1}.

-Volumetric noise control aims to reduce unwanted sound energy throughout a three-dimensional space \cite{3danc}, rather than at a limited number of microphone locations.
+Volumetric noise control aims to reduce unwanted sound energy throughout a three-dimensional space \cite{3danc, 10887700}, rather than at a limited number of microphone locations.
 Unlike conventional ANC approaches that minimize noise at specific spatial points (e.g., near the ears or at sensor positions), volumetric control seeks to attenuate noise over an extended region—such as an entire cabin, room, or workspace.
 This goal typically requires a spatially distributed arrangement of microphones and speakers.
-Prior methods have attempted to achieve this through multi-point FxLMS control, kernel-interpolation techniques to estimate the acoustic field within a volume \cite{brunnstrom2021kernel}, or virtual sensing strategies \cite{virt_sensing_anc1}.
+Prior methods have attempted to achieve this through multi-point FxLMS control, kernel-interpolation techniques to estimate the acoustic field within a volume \cite{brunnstrom2021kernel}, or virtual sensing strategies \cite{virt_sensing_anc1, benois2022optimization}.

 In array signal processing \cite{johnson1992array}, constrained optimization techniques \cite{boyd2004convex} have proven highly effective, especially for beamforming tasks.
 The Linearly Constrained Minimum Variance (LCMV) beamformer, in particular, minimizes the output power (variance) of an array while satisfying linear constraints on its response \cite{johnson1992array, lcmvbenny}.
 These constraints are typically designed to preserve signals from desired directions or suppress interference from known sources.
 Although LCMV methods are primarily used in spatial filtering with sensor arrays, the core idea—minimizing variance subject to linear constraints—can be adapted to design temporal adaptive filters for ANC.
 This paper proposes a novel time-domain adaptive algorithm for volumetric ANC, framed within the beamforming paradigm \cite{olivieri2016theoretical}.
 A frequency-domain LCMV formulation for ANC was introduced by Huang et al.~\cite{lcmv_anc_og}, who derived an ideal solution under the assumption of known primary and secondary paths using acausal, infinite-length filters.
 However, the assumption of a known primary path is often impractical.
 The method presented in this work eliminates this assumption and learns the necessary information directly from the data.